Cytokinin dehydrogenase

-The 3 substrates of this enzyme are cytokinin (here represented by N^{6}-dimethylallyladenine), electron acceptor, and H_{2}O, whereas its 3 products are adenine, 3-methylbut-2-enal (or other aldehyde in case of different substrate), and reduced acceptor.
+The three substrates of this enzyme are a cytokinin such as N6-isopentenyladenine, an electron acceptor, and water.
+Its products are adenine, 3-methyl-2-butenal (or other aldehyde in case of different substrates), and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with other acceptors.
 The systematic name of this enzyme class is N^{6}-dimethylallyladenine:acceptor oxidoreductase.
 Other names in common use include N^{6}-dimethylallyladenine:(acceptor) oxidoreductase, 6-N-dimethylallyladenine:acceptor oxidoreductase, and cytokinin oxidase/dehydrogenase abbreviated as CKX.